gtownsie/ACOS-4-5.x-to-6-upgrade/docs/source/index.rst

       - System Requirement
     * - Carefully review the new features, known issues, and changes to default behavior.
       - Documentation Site
-    * - Understand how ACOS selects the boot order.
+    * - Understand how ACOC selects the boot order.
       - Review Boot Order
     * - Understand what the ACOS partitions and how to take a backup.
       - System Partitions